jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **Modernity**: Inspired by the Renaissance, and started during the Age of Enlightenment.
 Modernity makes the point when we got modern technology and made modern philosophies.
 The printing-press, telescope, microscope, and so forth, let humanity develop better philosophies to explain Nature.
 If I were to have written this book another way, I'd have said modernity is hitting the social sciences, as it did years ago to the physical sciences.
 Postmodernism and its friends in Left and Right, are phantom chasing geocentrics trying to validate their bygone belief system against the rising tide of evidence a new philosophy is needed.

-The point it, we can take all the lessons of the first wave of modernity, and apply it to the second, which is what I did here by referencing the works from Machiavelli to Hegel, but excluded anyone after, because none of them integrated the technological possibilities of the Information Age.
+The point it, we can take all the lessons of the first wave of modernity, and apply it to the second, which is what I did here by referencing the works from Machiavelli to Hegel, but excluded anyone after, because none of them integrated the technological possibilities of the Internet Age.
 They are like the geocentrics who tried to keep everyone believing the Earth stood still, even after a new and better philosophy was being discovered.

 That's why science fiction writers are much better to study then any post modern (supposed) thinker.